universedocs/Universe-Docs/README.md

 ## Short Benefits

 Create and use interactive documents similar to how human create and use information through brain.
 Set of documents is an application with no code features.
-Document and application items are reusable and no duplicates!
+Document, document items and application items are reusable and no duplicates!
 Document is presentable in any format the user desires and acts as a class room board!
 Allows documents and applications to be remotely managed by other applications and devices (IoT, Robots, etc.,).

 ## Objective